pg-spot-ops/pg-spot-operator/README.md

 see the [Common issues](https://github.com/pg-spot-ops/pg-spot-operator/blob/main/docs/README_common_issues.md) section for details.

 ```
+# Step 0 - for provisioning VMs Ansible is required
+pipx install --include-deps ansible  # If Ansible not yet installed

 # In --connstr-only mode we can land right into `psql`!
 psql $(pg_spot_operator --region=us-east-1 --ram-min=128 \
   --storage-min=500 --storage-type=local \